GIGCymru/GitHub-GIG-Cymru-Starter-Guide/README.md

 ### 1. Sign Up and Access

 1. Visit [https://github.com](https://github.com) and sign in with your NHS Wales credentials (if SSO is enabled).
-2. Request access to your [https://github.com/GIGCymru] (organisation’s GitHub org) via your local service desk.
+2. Request access to your organisation’s GitHub org via your local service desk.
+List of organisations can be found here: [https://github.com/GIGCymru](https://github.com/GIGCymru)

 ### 2. Create a New Repository